-The intent of this Policy is to minimise the risk to workers from contracting VPDs, the risk of transmission of these infections and to minimise the impact of these infections on workers and the functioning of the healthcare system.
 The intent of this Policy is to minimise the risk to workers from contracting VPDs and risk of transmission of these infections.

-This Policy supports ensures a consistent approach to management of occupational assessment, screening and vaccination and facilitates SA Health meeting its duty of care and responsibility under the Work Health and Safety Act 2012 (SA) to minimise the risk of disease transmission in the workplace.
+This Policy supports a consistent approach to management of occupational assessment, screening and vaccination and facilitates SA Health meeting its duty of care and responsibility under the Work Health and Safety Act 2012 (SA) to minimise the risk of disease transmission in the workplace.